TV Show ReviewsJosh Reviews Creature Commandos

 It’s very strange to me to launch the new DCU with this show, which is a direct sequel to two projects from the old DCEU continuity (The Suicide Squad movie and Peacemaker season one).
 (Mr. Gunn has said that those projects are basically still in continuity for the new DCU, except for the appearance of the Justice League at the end of Peacemaker season one.)
 Creature Commandos does stand on its own, though I think it’ll have more impact if you’ve seen those two previous projects (and recognize characters like Amanda Waller, John Economos, etc.).

 I want to be clear: I had fun watching this show, and I enjoyed every episode.
 That’s good!!
-But as I was watching, I kept thinking that it didn’t feel to me like the show was “clicking” in the way I’d wanted it to, and looking back on it now it feels like the whole was somewhat less than the sum of its parts.
+But as I was watching, I kept thinking that it didn’t feel to me like the show was “clicking” in the way I’d wanted it to, and looking back on it now, it feels to me like the whole was somewhat less than the sum of its parts.

 The animation was fine; good but not great.
 I don’t love the look of this particular style of animation.
 The characters all felt a little stiff to me.
 There wasn’t much beauty to be found in this animation.
 It wasn’t bad; it wasn’t distracting.
 But it didn’t elevate the storytelling, in my opinion.